 Sale of this plant is banned in Connecticut and it needs to be banned in all of the other states in which it has spread into natural areas.
 Continued sale of this plant is extremely irresponsible.
 If your local nursery is selling this tree, please inform them of how invasive and dangerous it is to our native ecosystems.

 I came across a website recently which has a great mission.
 Tree Your World is planting trees to sequester carbon dioxide in the hope of slowing global climate change.
 They are enlisting environmentally conscious affiliate organizations, corporations, schools, churches and individuals to join in their efforts to help nature help itself while profiting from the experience.

 The problem is, they are planting vast plantations of Royal Empress Paulownia trees, which they describe as the world’s fastest growing tree.
 These plantations are creating a vast seedbank of this highly invasive tree, which will spread through native forests, riparian areas, and disturbed areas.

-While they may be acting with the best of intentions, their actions are nonetheless very irresponsible in continuing to plant so many Paulownia Trees.
+While they may be acting with the best of intentions, their actions are nonetheless very irresponsible.
 Please use the contact form at their site to let them know how dangerous their actions are.